 HITRUST Implemented, 1-year (i1) Validated Assessment + Certification FAQs

-What is the new HITRUST Implemented, 1-year (i1) Validated Assessment + Certification?
+What is the HITRUST Implemented, 1-year (i1) Validated Assessment + Certification?

 The i1 Assessment is designed to address the need for a continuously-relevant cyber security assessment that aligns and incorporates best practices and leverages the latest threat intelligence to maintain applicability with information security risks and emerging cyber threats, such as ransomware and phishing.
 The design and selection of the controls for the i1 Assessment puts it in a new class of information security assessment that is “threat-adaptive” – developed to maintain relevance over time as threats evolve and new risks emerge, while retiring controls no longer deemed material.
 The i1 Assessment is intended for organizations needing a moderate level of assurance that delivers full transparency, accuracy, consistency, and integrity.

-HITRUST indicates that the i1 Assessment is “threat-adaptive” – what does threat-adaptive mean?
+HITRUST indicates that the i1 Assessment is “cyber threat-adaptive” – what does cyber threat-adaptive mean?

-The “threat-adaptive” innvovation in the HITRUST i1 Assessment is one of the most important benefits that makes it unique.
-Simply stated, threat-adaptive means that as the threat landscape evolves, the HITRUST CSF framework and i1 requirements will be updated to remain cyber relevant over time to reduce future risk.
-This threat-adaptive proactivity to adjust and refresh information security control requirements on a regular basis to meet the latest and emerging cyberthreat activity, such as ransomware and phishing, differs dramatically from most common frameworks, which often remain unchanged for many years.
+The “cyber threat-adaptive” innovation in the HITRUST i1 Assessment is one of the most important benefits that makes it a strong Leading Security Practices assurance.
+Simply stated, cyber threat-adaptive means that as the threat landscape evolves, the HITRUST CSF framework and i1 requirements will be updated to remain cyber relevant over time to reduce future risk.
+This threat-adaptive proactivity to adjust and refresh information security control requirements on a regular basis to meet the latest and emerging cyberthreat activity, such as ransomware, brute force, and phishing, differs dramatically from most common frameworks, which often remain unchanged for many years.

 How much does an i1 Assessment cost?